zsteen13/EH_ExComm_Participation_Tracker/README.md

 4. In order to host on heroku, you must install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/) and the [heroku-cli](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
 5. In order to host locally, you must also install [Postgres](https://www.postgresql.org/download/macosx/), [Node.js](https://nodejs.org/en/download/package-manager/#windows), [yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable), and [bundler](https://bundler.io/).

-## Host the Application
-1. Clone this repository
+6. Clone this repository
-2. You must overwrite the credentials file to contain your new google account's log in information.
+7. You must overwrite the credentials file to contain your new google account's log in information.

    Start by deleting the old credentials file, then opening and closing the credentials file.
    ``` bash